Antimicrobial resistance, molecular epidemiology, rapid diagnostics for infection, clinical trials.

 Identification of nosocomial pathogens

-Rapid methods for screening patients and identifying nosocomial bacteria using and developing both novel and existing methodologies which are subjected to clinical trial by the group.
+Rapid methods for screening patients and identifying nosocomial bacteria are both developed and existing methodologies subjected to clinical trial by the group.

 Novel interventions to reduce nosocomial infection